Equivalence after extension and Schur coupling for Fredholm operators on Banach spaces: The Gowers--Maurey--Aiena--Gonz a lez--Ferenczi cycle of ideas and the proofs of Theorems , and

-Let $\cZ=\Go$ be the Banach space from \Cref{T:GowersHyperplane}. \Cref{GMtotincompuncondbasis} shows that~$\cZ$ is totally incomparable with~$\cX_1$, and therefore also with~$\cY_2$.
+Let $\cZ=\Go$ be the Banach space from \Cref{T:GowersHyperplane}.
+Then $\gamma(\cZ)=0$, so \mbox{$\eae(\cZ,\cZ)=0$}, which verifies~\ref{T:improjV1iv}.
+Moreover, \Cref{GMtotincompuncondbasis} shows that~$\cZ$ is totally incomparable with~$\cX_1$, and therefore also with~$\cY_2$.
 Since every closed subspace of~$c_0$ contains an isomorphic copy of~$c_0$, while~$\cZ$ is reflexive, $\cZ$ and~$c_0$ are also totally incomparable, and therefore~$\cZ$ and~$\cY_1$ are essentially incomparable.
+This shows that~\ref{T:improjV1ii} is satisfied.